LifeMC-Studios/LifeMC/Shaders-Packs/README.md

 Here are the shaders packs used in LifeMC.

+### 🤝 To help the creators of these Shaders Packs follow the Links.txt files of each Shaders Packs

 ## 🌟 BSL Shaders

 The 'BSL Shaders' shaders pack was created by [CaptTatsu](https://bitslablab.com/).